Research-IT-Swiss-TPH/redcap-pdf-injector/index.md

+![alt text](img/logo_pdfi.png "Logo")

 ## Documentation
-PDF Injector is a REDCap module that enables you to populate fillable PDFs with record data from variables.
+PDF Injector is a REDCap module that enables you to populate fillable PDFs with record data from variables. <br>

-![alt text](img/logo_pdfi.png "Logo")

-Documentation Overview:
+Overview:
 1. [Installation](#installation)
 2. [Configuration](#configuration)
 3. [How to use](#how-to-use)
 4. [Requirements and Limitations](#requirements-and-limitations)
 5. [Known Issues](#known-issues)

 ### Installation